Londesborough

 Londesborough is a village and civil parish in the East Riding of Yorkshire, England.
 It is situated approximately 2.5 mi north of the market town of Market Weighton.

 The civil parish is formed by the village of Londesborough and the hamlet of Middlethorpe.

 According to the 2011 UK census, Londesborough parish had a population of 182, a reduction of one on the 2001 UK census figure.

 The name Londesborough derives from the Old Norse personal name Lothinn and the Old English burh meaning 'fortification'.

 The Yorkshire Wolds Way National Trail, a long distance footpath passes through the village.
 Some scholars suggest the still-undiscovered Roman camp of Delgovicia is in the vicinity of Londesborough.
 Londesborough Hall was a country house in the village but all that now remains is the park land that surrounded the house which is called Londesborough Park.
-The church dedicated to All Saints was designated a Grade I listed building in 1967 and is now recorded in the National Heritage List for England, maintained by Historic England.
+The Anglican All Saints' Church, Londesborough was designated a Grade I listed building in 1967 and is now recorded in the National Heritage List for England, maintained by Historic England.
 In 1823 Londesborough was a civil parish in the Holme Beacon Division in the Wapentake of Harthill.
 Londesborough is one of the sites in the East Riding that have been conjectured as the Romano-British town of Delgovicia, an eastern station associated with York.
 A Roman road from Brough on the Humber Estuary ran directly north to meet Londesborough estate and village, where were found Roman coins and burial repositories.